 THEORIES OF URBAN PRACTICE

-The Master of Arts in Theories of Urban Practice program will not accept new students in the AY 2021-22.
+The Master of Arts in Theories of Urban Practice program does not currently accept new students.

 The program offers an innovative path for students interested in the critical study of design practices in the context of cities, urban space, and urban ecosystems.
 The program focuses on issues of design-driven spatial and ecological innovation in relation to social justice, inclusion, and co-production of urban space.